rileytrent/rileytrent/README.md

 - 👀 I’m interested in ...ghouls
 - 🌱 I’m currently learning ...magnets
 - 💞️ I’m looking to collaborate on ...very small dog houses
-- 📫 How to reach me ...vine
+- 📫 How to reach me ...smoke signal

 <!---
 rileytrent/rileytrent is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.